 This card is aimed at relocating professionals.
 You don’t need a credit history or Social Security number to apply, and you can apply for it up to 60 days before you arrive in the US.
-Plus, you’ll earn 1% cash back on all of your purchases.
+Plus, you can earn up to 6% back on all purchases by referring friends.

 Deserve looks at a variety of factors besides credit scores when evaluating applicants.
 That said, its Deserve® Classic Card can be a good choice for immigrants.
 You don’t need a credit history or US citizenship to apply.

 This is one of the best secured credit cards you’ll find.
 It can be especially valuable because it comes with no annual fee.

 You may be able to deposit just $49 or $99 and still get a credit line of $200.
 After five months, Capital One will raise your credit line if you make your first five monthly payments on time.

 If you already have a relationship with a financial institution in your home country, check if it offers credit cards in the US.
 Since you’re already a customer, you may be able to open a card without a US credit history.